Chart Color Schemes

 AreaSearch analysis of employment trends sees Forrest performing better than 90% of local markets assessed across Australia

-Forrest has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 0.6% in the past year, with an estimated employment growth of 1.3%.
+Forrest has an educated workforce with strong professional services representation.
+Its unemployment rate was 0.7% in the past year, showing a 0.9% employment growth based on AreaSearch data aggregation.

-As of June 2025, 1,235 residents are employed, with an unemployment rate of 2.8% below the Australian Capital Territory's rate of 3.4%, and workforce participation similar to the territory's 69.6%.
-Leading employment industries include public administration & safety, professional & technical services, and health care & social assistance.
-Notably, professional & technical services have employment levels at 1.4 times the regional average, while accommodation & food services employ only 2.7% of local workers, below the Australian Capital Territory's 6.5%.
-The area functions as an employment hub with 2.5 jobs per resident, attracting workers from surrounding areas.
+As of September 2025, 1,231 residents are employed while the unemployment rate is 2.8% lower than Australian Capital Territory's (ACT) rate of 3.6%.
+Workforce participation in Forrest is similar to ACT's 69.6%.
+Major employment industries include public administration & safety, professional & technical services, and health care & social assistance.
+Notably, professional & technical services have employment levels at 1.4 times the regional average, while accommodation & food employs only 2.7% of local workers compared to ACT's 6.5%.

 Frequently Asked Questions - Employment